St. Julien Road Reconstruction

 - St. Julien Road will be closed until October

-- Only residents who live on St. Julien Road are allowed to access their homes, when it is safe to do so
+- Only residents who live on St. Julien Road are allowed to access their homes

 - 4 parking zones for local residents only are established outside the construction zone (see map below)